Is debt bad?

 The wicked person borrows and does not repay, but the righteous one is gracious and giving.
 Psalm 37:21 (CSB)

-According to the Psalmist, the borrower is reckoned as wicked because of the deliberate choice not to repay the debt — not simply because he or she owed it.
+According to the Psalmist, the borrower is reckoned as wicked because of the choice not to repay the debt, not simply because he or she owed it.

 • Taking out a student loan to earn a degree or receive training could increase your future earnings potential or career opportunities.
-Just remember that some degrees may not always result in higher-paying positions, making it difficult to justify the cost of education relative to the income generated.
+Just remember that not all degrees result in high-paying positions, making it difficult to justify the cost of education in relation to the income generated.

 • Securing a mortgage allows you to own a home, earning equity over time.